Hope Not Hate: Antisemitism

-Anti-Transgenderism
+Anti-trans

-Hope not Hate has provided analysis of anti-transgenderism hate movements, and has described Kellie-Jay Keen-Minshull as "a leading voice in the antitrans movement" who has "increasingly found support from and an overlap in views with the far right."
+Hope Not Hate has provided analysis of anti-trans hate movements, and has described Kellie-Jay Keen-Minshull as "a leading voice in the antitrans movement" who has "increasingly found support from and an overlap in views with the far right."

-Reception
+Public and political response

 In February 2016, founder Nick Lowles said that he had been removed from the invitation list of a National Union of Students event due to opposition by the NUS Black Students campaign, which claimed that Lowles was Islamophobic.
 The president of the NUS said “Representatives from Hope Not Hate, including Nick Lowles, have and continue to be invited to NUS events.
 I have tried to clarify this issue with Mr Lowles but have been unable to contact him.”

-In November 2016, a Hope not Hate draft press release about a report on the extent of abusive social media following the murder of Jo Cox MP by a right-wing extremist included incorrect figures not in the report.
+In November 2016, a Hope Not Hate draft press release about a report on the extent of abusive social media following the murder of Jo Cox MP by a right-wing extremist included incorrect figures not in the report.
 According to an investigation by The Economist, "The report itself gave a confusing impression of the number of tweets that celebrated Ms Cox’s murder": "Hope Not Hate’s mistake is to take xenophobic Brexit-related tweets (which are plentiful, though a tiny fraction of the whole) and add them to tweets celebrating the murder of an MP (which as far as we can establish were very rare) to make a single tally of hatred.
 It then compounds the error by focusing on Ms Cox in the report’s headline and the initial press release."
 A corrected version of the release was subsequently sent to all other media for the report's official launch, and the original article was withdrawn.